bartosik-hep/MuonColliderSoftware/README.md

 # MuonColliderSoftware

 There are two ways to setup a Docker container:
-- rely on the Dockerfiles provided by the Muon Collider collaboration in [https://github.com/MuonColliderSoft/MuonCollider-docker](Github).
-Instructions [here].(#installation-with-official-dockerfiles)
+- rely on the Dockerfiles provided by the Muon Collider collaboration in [Github](https://github.com/MuonColliderSoft/MuonCollider-docker).
+Instructions [here](#installation-with-official-dockerfiles).
-- use my Dockerfile, based on the instructions provided in [https://confluence.infn.it/display/muoncollider/Software+installation](Confluence).
+- use my Dockerfile, based on the instructions provided in [Confluence](https://confluence.infn.it/display/muoncollider/Software+installation).
 Instructions [here](beta/Readme.md).

 ## Installation with official Dockerfiles

 This installation relies on the Dockerfiles provided by the Muon Collider collaboration in [https://github.com/MuonColliderSoft/MuonCollider-docker](Github).
-My version of the Dockerfile,

 ```
 git clone https://github.com/MuonColliderSoft/MuonCollider-docker.git